harrison-anth/sc_msi/README.md

 This pipeline has been tested on Ubuntu 20.04 with Snakemake 8.27.1, Conda 24.1.2, and Cell Ranger 7.2.0.

+SINGLE-MSI has been tested again with these same software versions using Debian 12.0 on May 15th 2026.

 ### Planned pipeline features to be added

 * Create separate files for each rule to help users incorporate multi-threading and custom filter/cluster settings